clementgallet/libTAS/docs/guides/lua.md

 #### onFrame

-Called after frame has completed.
+Called just as the current frame has completed.
+All runtime functions must be executed here if you want them to be executed on the current frame.

 #### onPaint